mihaicristiantanase/cmdtabs/README.md

-# status-tabs
+# cmdtabs

 ### What is does:
-1. displays a very simplified tabline in the statusbar when pressing F3 key;
+1. displays a very simplified tabline in the command line when pressing F3 key;
 2. keeps the actual tabline hidden;

 The fake tabline shows the number of the tab with additional "+" character in